 Leeds Skelton Lake services

-On 30 March 2020, Britain's newest motorway service area quietly opened at Leeds Skelton Lake.
-Over the following summer, more partners slowly moved in, and now the building is fully occupied and ready to go.
+In March 2020, a brand-new motorway service area quietly opened at Leeds Skelton Lake.
+Over the following summer, more partners slowly moved in, and now the building is fully occupied and catering for both passing motorists and nearby residents.

 First 3 hours free for all vehicles, after which charges apply: